nate64/gatsby-blog-template/src/pages/a-new-year/index.md

 I had a wild idea to quit my stable, benefitted job and complete one of those web development bootcamps.
 I graduated from DevPoint Labs’ program in October of this year.

-Since graduation I have been pushing out resumes, pushing to Github and working with several great folks I met at boot camp to get CodeShoppe Studios off the ground.
+Since graduation I have been pushing out resumes, pushing to Github and working with several great folks I met at boot camp to get <a href="https://www.codeshoppe.io">CodeShoppe Studios</a> off the ground.

 ## Why this blog?